 The compensation committee annually reviews the compensation of our NEOs relative to the peer group utilized by the compensation committee, based on market information provided by our compensation consultant.
-The information provided by Meridian for 2022 compensation decisions made at the beginning of 2022 reflects compensation data from a peer group of publicly-traded companies and from market surveys.
-The peer group consists of 22 companies in the oilfield services industry and the industrial/infrastructure industry, reflecting our unique composition.
-The peer group utilized by the compensation committee in 2022 was the same as the one utilized in 2021.
-The peer group is used to understand and evaluate how certain NEO's total direct compensation compares with the total direct compensation provided to individuals in similar roles in the peer group of publicly-traded companies.
-Our compensation committee uses a combination of peer group proxy data and survey data in determining the compensation for our NEOs.
+The information provided by Meridian for 2024 compensation decisions made at the beginning of 2024 reflects compensation data from a peer group of publicly-traded companies and from market surveys.
+The peer group consists of 19 companies in the oilfield services industry and the industrial/infrastructure industry, reflecting our unique composition.
+The peer group utilized by the compensation committee in 2024 was similar to the one utilized in 2023, with an adjustment to reflect changing circumstances in the industry, including acquisitions.
+The peer group is used to understand and evaluate how certain NEO's total direct compensation committee uses a combination of peer group proxy data and survey data in determining the compensation for our NEOs.
 The committee does not target a specific level of compensation relative to the market data, however the committee does consider each element of each NEO's compensation relative to the market median.

-The peer group utilized by the compensation committee for 2022 compensation and performance decisions made at the beginning of 2022 is set forth below:
+The peer group utilized by the compensation committee for 2024 compensation and performance decisions made at the beginning of 2024 is set forth below:

-2022 Compensation Peer Group\
+2024 Compensation Peer Group

-r Argan, Inc. MYR Group Inc. Smart Sand, Inc. Basic Energy Services, Inc. NexTier Oilfield Solutions Inc. Solaris Oilfield Infrastructure, Inc. Cactus, Inc. Nine Energy Services, Inc. Sterling Construction Company, Inc. Dril-Quip, Inc. Northwest Pipe Company Team, Inc. Great Lakes Dredge & Dock Corp.
-Primoris Services Corp.
-U.S. Silica Holdings, Inc. Gulf Island Fabrication, Inc. ProPetro Holding Corp.
-VSE Corporation Hill International, Inc. RPC, Inc. IES Holdings, Inc. Select Energy Services, Inc.
+Argan, Inc. Nine Energy Services, Inc. Solaris Oilfield Infrastructure, Inc. Cactus, Inc. Northwest Pipe Company Sterling Infrastructure, Inc. Dril-Quip, Inc. Primoris Services Corp.
+Team, Inc. Great Lakes Dredge & Dock Corp.
+U.S. Silica Holdings, Inc. ProPetro Holding Corp.
+Gulf Island Fabrication, Inc. RPC, Inc. VSE Corporation IES Holdings, Inc. Select Energy Services, Inc. MYR Group Inc. Smart Sand, Inc.